top of page

 Having arrived in California by oxen wagon via Salt Lake City, after likely first giving gold panning a try he found himself exploring the top of the state.
 The story goes that natives secretly watched him exhausting himself futilely trying to get his heavy-laden wagon unstuck from (possibly frozen) mud.
 They took pity on him after he keeled over in total prostration and faced possible death (assuming it was winter) if not rescued.
 They carried him up to their sacred mineral waters sanctuary to soak in the healing waters, heated by throwing in rocks super-heated in fire, similar to sweat lodge heating method used to this day.

-He credited the healing waters, along with their kind ministrations, for saving his life.
+He credited the healing waters along with their kind ministrations for saving his life.

-Long after having been cured by the mineral waters on his first visit and becoming a true believer in its healing powers, after lengthy legal delay he purchased 40 acres of Springs area land from the federal government in 1875.
+Decades after having been cured by the mineral waters on his first visit and becoming a true believer in its healing powers, after lengthy legal delay he purchased 40 acres of Springs area land from the federal government in 1875.
 Apparently there'd been some dispute whether it was government land or land given away by the government to Central Pacific Railroad as part of incentive to build the rail line through the region.

 His was a labor of love, pure and simple.
 Again, perhaps a fulfilling retirement gig at age 46.
-(While this doesn't sound old today, the average lifespan then was, of course, considerably shorter.)
+(While this doesn't sound old today, the average lifespan then was of course considerably shorter.)

 Trivia: Henry Stewart's middle name was Stella.
 Back then it wasn't uncommon to honor female family member by bestowing her name into a descendant male's moniker.